 percentages above show places where current populations have that percent of J2 DNA

-Current R1B1 Haplogroup distribution
+Current R1B1 Haplogroup

 (Nanneys are R1B1)